mapembert/ZomboidAssult/stories/phase-7/epic-7.1-continuous-movement/story-7.1.3-weapon-targeting-update.md

 ## Game Design Context

-**GDD Reference:** Weapon System Integration (Phase 7 Continuous Movement)
+**GDD Reference:** Weapon System Integration (Phase 7 - 12-Column Movement)

-**Game Mechanic:** Projectile Firing from Continuous Positions
+**Game Mechanic:** Projectile Firing from Column-Based Positions with Smooth Interpolation

 **Player Experience Goal:** Players should perceive projectiles as firing directly from hero positions with zero visual lag or offset.
-Firing should feel accurate and responsive regardless of hero movement state.
-The weapon system should be transparent to continuous movement changes.
+Firing should feel accurate and responsive during both column transitions and when stationary at columns.
+The discrete column system should provide noticeable alignment benefits with zomboid lanes, improving hit accuracy.
+The weapon system should seamlessly integrate with the smooth interpolation between columns.

 **Balance Parameters:**